 When you are faced with a cancer diagnosis, nutrition can be an important part of your journey.
 Eating a well-balanced diet before, during, and after cancer treatment can help you feel better, maintain your strength, and speed your recovery.
-Use these tips about nutrition written by registered dietitians.
+Use these registered dieticians' tips about nutrition written by registered dietitians.

 How do I make the best food choices throughout cancer treatment?